 What if you decide to buy and sell at the same time?

-This strategy can work well if you have reserves or some investments to sell to come up with the needed amounts to buy your new home if that occurs before your sell your old one.
+This strategy can work well if you have reserves or some investments to sell to come up with the needed amounts to buy your new home if that occurs before you sell your old one.
 But if you’re someone who doesn’t have a lot of extra cash to spare, you need to develop some ideas to push through.

 Selling and buying simultaneously will require some ingenuity on your part as this strategy calls for thoughtful planning to time your sales and purchases.
 While you may not control the entire housing market, there are steps you can take to make sure you pull off both transactions.